OP-TEE/optee_docs/architecture/core.rst

 API function ``interrupt_add_handler()``,
 ``interrupt_add_handler_with_chip()`` and ``interrupt_alloc_add_handler()``
 configure and register a handler function to a given interrupt.

+API function ``interrupt_create_handler()`` only registers a handler function for a given interrupt.
+It is to be used with dt_get_interrupt() and friends, where these later are in charge on interrupt configuration.

 API function ``interrupt_remove_handler()`` and ``interrupt_remove_free_handler()`` unregister a registered handler.